naorlivne/parse_it/README.md

 # }
 #

-# Create API object that will look for the config files in the "/etc/my_config_folder" without looking in any subfolder
+# Create parse_it object that will look for the config files in the "/etc/my_config_folder" without looking in any subfolder
 parser = ParseIt(config_folder_location="/etc/my_config_folder", recurse=False)
 my_config_key = parser.read_configuration_variable("my_int")
 # my_config_key will now be an int of 123